Maksovich/Blood-Waves/README.md

 # Blood Waves (ID3233640)

-EN: The modification adds 1 000 000 to the player's account, 100 skill points and weapon upgrades.
+EN: Modification adds 1 000 000 to the player's account, 100 skill points and weapon upgrades.

 #### How to use: